Our verdict

 Recovery, aerobic, tempo, intervals…

-This shoe delivers a great experience across many paces if you keep the distance low.
-For instance, a reviewer said that at “anything longer than 10 km becomes uncomfortable”, which is true as it’s a really unstructured shoe.
+This shoe delivers a great experience across many paces if you keep the distance short.
+Because it is such an unstructured shoe, anything longer than 10 km becomes uncomfortable.

 But for distances below 6 miles or 10K, you can trust this shoe for fartleks, tempo intervals, and even your slowest recovery runs, and benefit from the outstanding and hyper-plush ZoomX foam.